spatialaudio/python-sounddevice/doc/installation.rst

 have a look at the section about :doc:`CONTRIBUTING`.

-If you install the ``sounddevice`` module with ``pip`` on macOS or Windows, the PortAudio_ library (with ASIO support on Windows) will be installed automagically.
+If you install the ``sounddevice`` module with ``pip`` on macOS or Windows, the PortAudio_ library will be installed automagically.
 On other platforms, you might have to install PortAudio with your package manager (the package might be called ``libportaudio2`` or similar).